postmannen/postmannen.github.io/cv/README.md

 ### My Side Project

-- Use Drones, IOT, and Code to get better control and results in agriculture.
-Writing a driver/controller for Parrot drones from scratch. [parrot driver in Go](https://github.com/postmannen/parrot)
+- I find great interest in Drones, IOT, and Code to get better control and results in agriculture.
+Based on an idea I have about making drones and AI available for small farmers as well as big, I've been working on a driver/controller for Parrot drones from scratch where the end goal is the help farmers get better insight in the status of the crops on the fields. [parrot driver in Go](https://github.com/postmannen/parrot).

 ### Open Source

 - All my code and learning material are put available on [Github](https://github.com/postmannen).
 Hopefully for others to use, learn from, or for detecting issues in the code I have yet to know of.

-#### Some more examples below
+#### Some more examples of my projects and ideas are mentioned below

 - Async management of servers/endpoints using Nats where everything is done with passing messages and concurrent.
 [Steward](https://github.com/postmannen/steward)

 - Traffic sniffer who lets you know what your computer communicated with, and how much data transfered. [trafficmonitor](https://github.com/RaaLabs/trafficmonitor)

 - Driver for Parrot drones. [parrot](https://github.com/postmannen/parrot)

+- My repository from when I started with Go, for learning and testing out ideas and concepts, [go-learning](https://github.com/postmannen/go-learning)

 ### Things I plan to look more into in the future